A survey on zeros of random holomorphic sections: Random Polynomials on

 Next, we will give an extension of Theorem \ref{BL2} to the setting of random polynomial mappings.
 For $1\leq k\leq n$ we consider $k$-tuples $f_p:=(f_p^1,\dots,f_p^k)$ of random polynomials $f_p^j$ which are chosen independently at random from $(\C_p[z],\Prob_p)$.
 This gives a probability space $\big((\C_p[z])^k, \mathcal{F}_p\big)$.
 We also consider the product probability space

 A \textit{random polynomial mapping} is of the form

 where $f_p^j\in (\C_p[z],\Prob_p)$ are independent random polynomials.
-We also denote by Note that by Bertini's Theorem the zero divisors $Z_{f_p^j}$ are smooth and intersect transversally for almost every system $(f_p^1,\dots,f_p^k)\in\C_p[z]^k$.
+We also denote by Note that since random coefficients $a_j^p$ have continuous distributions, by Bertini's Theorem the zero divisors $Z_{f_p^j}$ are smooth and intersect transversally for almost every system $(f_p^1,\dots,f_p^k)\in\C_p[z]^k$.
 Thus, the simultaneous zero locus is a complex submanifold of codimension $k$ and obtained as a complete intersection of individual zero loci.
 This implies that

 Then using an inductive argument (\cite[Corollary 3.3]{B6} see also \cite{ShZ08, BloomS}) one can obtain ``probabilistic Lelong-Poincar\'e" formula for the expected zero currents

 Then the following is an immediate corollary of the uniform convergence of Bergman kernels to the weighted global extremal function \cite[Proposition 3.1 and (6.5)]{BL15} together with a theorem of Bedford and Taylor \cite[\S 7]{BT2} on the convergence of Monge-Amp\`ere measures: \begin{Corollary} Under the hypotheses of Theorem \ref{BL2} and for each $1\leq k\leq n,$ we have as $p\to\infty$,